- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 Let’s take a look at Best Buy.
 Their entire product catalog navigation was contained inside a single “Products” bar in the main navigation.

-During user testing, this unnecessary layer in the top hierarchy created problems for users, both because of “double-hover” navigation and because it made it difficult for users to determine what kind of site it was and what types of products it offered.
+During user testing, this unnecessary layer in the top hierarchy created problems for users because of “double-hover” navigation.
+It made it difficult for users to determine what kind of site it was and what products it offered.

 But now, it looks like this. 👇